Last Updated on by

 - Warm clothes: If like us you didn’t pack a jacket for your trip to the tropics, don’t bother packing just for your layover in Seoul.
 They’ve got your covered.
 The tour lends out free down winter jackets.
-There’s also a new company Seinustar where you can rent jackets of all styles for longer layovers if you’ve just come from a warmer country (like us).

 - Tour info is available here.
 Seoul may be the “Best Airport in the World”, but their website sure isn’t!